-Global economic challenges faced by the industrial sector, marked by a rise in natural gas and electricity prices and coupled with a sharp decline in prices of petrochemicals and fertilizers produced by the Gulf Petrochemical Industries Company, resulted in a significant impact on profits in 2016 and 2017.
+Global economic challenges faced by the industrial sector, marked by a rise in natural gas and electricity prices and coupled with a sharp decline in prices of petrochemicals and fertilizers produced by the Gulf Petrochemical Industries Company, resulted in a significant impact on profits in 2018 and 2019.
 However, through our adoption of bold production targets, cost optimization and a dynamic focus on operational excellence throughout the year, we have prevailed through the general slump.
-Our profits decreased from US\$48 million in 2015 to US\$ 1.13 million in 2016 and recovered to some extent in 2017 when our profits reached US\$ 32.07 million.
-We had a total sales of US\$ 235 million and a production of 1,617,422 metric tonnes the highest in the history of the Company in 2016.
+Our profits decreased from US\$82 million in 2018 to US\$34 million in 2019.

+We had a total sales of US\$ 308 million and a production of 1,644,590 metric tonnes the highest in the history of the Company in 2019.
 The volatile markets and global economic instability have resulted in all companies across every industry, consolidate their costs.
-GPIC is by no means immune to these factors either, and has during the course of 2017 consolidated and prioritized its capex investment accordingly.
-However as GPIC is embarking on a major planned turnaround in April 2018, hence capex investment in the enhancement of our entire facility is significant.
-With the increase in costs for natural gas, electricity and fuel, coupled with volatile product prices, we foresee 2018 and beyond as challenging times.
-Based on the above mentioned challenges and to remain sustainable our 2018 ambitions and goals include improving on employees productivity, further optimizing our cost of production, improving on energy efficiency and capacity utilization, maintaining our continuous production record and sustaining our safety performance.
+GPIC is by no means immune to these factors either, and has during the course of 2017-2019 consolidated and prioritized its capex investment accordingly.
+However as GPIC embarked on a major planned turnaround in April 2018, hence capex investment in the enhancement of our entire facility was significant.
+With the increase in costs for natural gas, electricity and fuel, coupled with volatile product prices, we foresee 2020 and beyond as challenging times.
+Based on the above mentioned challenges and to remain sustainable our 2020 ambitions and goals include improving on employees productivity, further optimizing our cost of production, improving on energy efficiency and capacity utilization, maintaining our continuous production record and sustaining our safety performance.

-We are confident that despite the market conditions GPIC will be able to sustain its profitability due to its efficient and streamlined operations ,cost optimization initiatives and innovative business strategy.
+We are confident that despite the market conditions GPIC will be able to sustain its profitability due to its efficient and streamlined operations, cost optimization initiatives and innovative business strategy.